fabiommendes/sidekick/docs/types/union.rst

 that, the machinery around the ``is_ok``, ``is_err`` attributes can be easily automated and it seems kind of dull and error prone to do by hand.

-The union type constructor does exactly this:
+The :cls:`union` type constructor does exactly this:

 .. code-block:: python

-    Result = sk.union(
+    Result = union('Result',
-        'Result',
         Ok=Record.define('Ok', ['value']),
         Err=Record.define('Err', ['err']),
     )